R&B superstar R. Kelly convicted in sex trafficking trial

 His records and concert tickets kept selling.
 Other artists continued to record his songs, even after he was arrested in 2002 and accused of making a recording of himself sexually abusing and urinating on a 14-year-old girl.

-Widespread public condemnation didn’t come until a widely watched docuseries “Surviving R. Kelly” helped make his case a signifier of the #MeToo era, and gave voice to alleged victims who wondered if their stories were previously ignored because they were Black women.
+Widespread public condemnation didn’t come until a widely watcheddocuseries, “Surviving R. Kelly,” helped make his case a signifier of the #MeToo era, and gave voice to accusers who wondered if their stories were previously ignored because they were Black women.

+“To the victims in this case, your voices were heard and justice was finally served,” Acting U.S. Attorney Jacquelyn Kasulis said Monday.

+Gloria Allred, a lawyer for some of Kelly’s accusers, said outside the courthouse that of all the predators she’s gone after — a list including Harvey Weinstein and Jeffrey Epstein — “Mr. Kelly is the worst.”

-At the trial, several of Kelly’s accusers testified without using their real names to protect their privacy and prevent possible harassment by the singer’s fans.
+At the trial, several of Kelly’s accusers testified without using their real names to protect their privacy.
 Jurors were shown homemade videos of Kelly engaging in sex acts that prosecutors said were not consensual.

-Assistant U.S. Attorney Maria Cruz Melendez argued that Kelly was a serial abuser who “maintained control over these victims using every trick in the predator handbook.”

 The defense labeled the accusers “groupies” and “stalkers.”

-Defense attorney Deveraux Cannick questioned why the alleged victims stayed in relationships with Kelly if they thought they were being exploited.
+Kelly’s lawyer, Cannick, questioned why women stayed in relationships with Kelly if they thought they were being exploited.

 “You made a choice,” Cannick told one woman who testified, adding, “You participated of your own will.”

 Kelly, born Robert Sylvester Kelly, has been jailed without bail since in 2019.
-The trial was delayed by the coronavirus pandemic and Kelly’s last-minute shakeup of his legal team.
+The New York case is only part of the legal peril facing the singer.
+He also has pleaded not guilty to sex-related charges in Illinois and Minnesota.
+Trial dates in those cases have yet to be set.

-When it finally started on Aug.
-18, prosecutors painted the 54-year-old singer as a pampered man-child and control freak.
+At the trial, prosecutors painted the singer as a pampered man-child and control freak.
 His accusers said they were under orders to call him “Daddy,” expected to jump and kiss him anytime he walked into a room, and to cheer only for him when he played pickup basketball games in which they said he was a ball hog.

-Among the other more troubling tableaus: Kelly keeping a gun by his side while he berated one of his accusers as a prelude to forcing her to give him oral sex in a Los Angeles music studio; Kelly giving several alleged victims herpes without disclosing he had an STD; Kelly coercing a teen boy to join him for sex with a naked girl who emerged from underneath a boxing ring in his garage; and Kelly shooting a shaming video of one alleged victim showing her smearing feces on her face as punishment for breaking his rules.
+Among the other more troubling tableaux: Kelly keeping a gun by his side while he berated one of his accusers as a prelude to forcing her to give him oral sex in a Los Angeles music studio; Kelly giving several accusers herpes without disclosing he had an STD; Kelly coercing a teenage boy to join him for sex with a naked girl who emerged from underneath a boxing ring in his garage; and Kelly shooting a shaming video of one alleged victim showing her smearing feces on her face as punishment for breaking his rules.

 Other testimony focused on Kelly’s relationship with Aaliyah.
 One of the final witnesses described seeing him sexually abusing her around 1993, when Aaliyah was only 13 or 14.